-Underlying: JPMorgan Commodity Investable Global Asset Rotator 9 Conditional Long-Short Index (the "Commodity- IGAR 9 Conditional Long-Short" or the "Underlying").
-Payment at Maturity: Payment at maturity will reflect the performance of the Underlying.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co.
-The principal amount of your notes will be fully exposed to any decline in the Ending Underlying Value, as compared to the Strike Value, provided that your payment at maturity will not be less than zero.
-Accordingly, at maturity, you will receive an amount per \$1,000 principal amount note calculated as follows: \$1,000 x (1 + Underlying Return) provided that your payment at maturity will not be less than zero.
-You may lose some or all of your investment at maturity if the Ending Underlying Value declines from the Strike Value.
-Underlying Return: Ending Underlying Value - Strike Value Strike Value Strike Value: An Underlying value to be determined on the pricing date in the sole discretion of the calculation agent.
-The Strike Value may or may not be the regular official Underlying closing value on the pricing date.
-Although the calculation agent will make all determinations and will take all actions in relation to the establishment of the Strike Value in good faith, it should be noted that such discretion could have an impact (positive or negative), on the value of your notes.
-The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Strike Value, that might affect the value of your notes.
-Ending Underlying Value: The Underlying closing value on the Observation Date.
-Observation Date: August 1, 2011 [†] Maturity Date: August 8, 2011 [†] CUSIP:
+Underlying: JPMorgan Commodity Investable Global Asset Rotator 9 Conditional Long-Short Index (the "Commodity- IGAR 9 Conditional Long-Short" or the "Underlying") Payment at Maturity: Payment at maturity will reflect the performance of the Underlying.
+Your payment at maturity per \$1,000 principal amount note will be calculated as follows: \$1,000 × (1 + Underlying Return) In no event, however, will the payment at maturity be less than \$0.
+You will lose some or all of your investment at maturity if the Ending Underlying Value is less than the Strike Value.
+Underlying Return: Ending Underlying Value - Strike Value Strike Value Strike Value: An Underlying value to be determined on the pricing date in the sole discretion of the Note Calculation Agent.
+The Strike Value may or may not be the regular official Underlying closing value on the pricing date .
+Although the Note Calculation Agent will make all determinations and will take all actions in relation to the establishment of the Strike Value in good faith, it should be noted that such discretion could have an impact (positive or negative), on the value of your notes.
+The Note Calculation Agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Strike Value, that might affect the value of your notes.
+Ending Underlying Value: The Underlying closing value on the Observation Date Observation Date: December 3, 2012 Maturity Date: December 6, 2012 CUSIP: 48124A4M6 01: 11 1

-[†] Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date" in the accompanying product supplement no. 172-A-I or early acceleration in the event of a hedging disruption event as described under "General Terms of Notes - Consequences of a Commodity Hedging Disruption Event" in the accompanying product supplement no. 172-A-I and in "Selected Risk Considerations - Commodity Futures Contracts Are Subject to Uncertain Legal and Regulatory Regimes" in this term sheet.
+Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date" in the accompanying product supplement no. 172-A-II or early acceleration in the event of a hedging disruption event as described under "Supplemental Terms of the Notes" and in "Selected Risk Considerations - Commodity Futures Contracts Are Subject to Uncertain Legal and Regulatory Regimes" in this term sheet.

 Investing in the Return Notes involves a number of risks.
-See "Risk Factors" beginning on page PS-5 of the accompanying product supplement no. 172-A-I and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.
+See "Risk Factors" beginning on page PS-5 of the accompanying product supplement no. 172-A-II and "Selected Risk Considerations" beginning on page TS-3 of this term sheet.

 JPMorgan Chase & Co. has filed a registration statement (including a prospectus) with the Securities and Exchange Commission, or SEC, for the offering to which this term sheet relates.
 Before you invest, you should read the prospectus in that registration statement and the other documents relating to this offering that JPMorgan Chase & Co. has filed with the SEC for more complete information about JPMorgan Chase & Co. and this offering.
 You may get these documents without cost by visiting EDGAR on the SEC website at www.sec.gov.
-Alternatively, JPMorgan Chase & Co., any agent or any dealer participating in this offering will arrange to send you the prospectus, the prospectus supplement, product supplement no. 172-A-I and this term sheet if you so request by calling toll-free 866-535-9248.
+Alternatively, JPMorgan Chase & Co., any agent or any dealer participating in this offering will arrange to send you the prospectus, the prospectus supplement, product supplement no. 172-A-II and this term sheet if you so request by calling toll-free 866-535-9248.